-The slight decrease in cash and cash equivalents from September 30, 2021 of \$0.1 million was primarily due to cash used for repurchases of our common stock, mostly offset by cash generated by operations.
-We maintain a portion of our cash and cash equivalents in Renminbis, a Chinese currency, at our Chinese operations; therefore, changes in the exchange rates have an impact on our cash balances.
-Our working capital was \$64.5 million as of December 31, 2021 and \$65.8 million as of September 30, 2021.
-The decrease in working capital occurred primarily due to increases in inventory balances and related accounts payable in preparation to meet our shipment schedules for the next three quarters, as well as an increase in accounts receivable due to higher shipments late in the first quarter of fiscal 2022.
-Our ratio of current assets to current liabilities was 4.2:1 as of December 31, 2021, and 5.4:1 as of September 30, 2021.
+The decrease in cash and cash equivalents from September 30, 2021 of \$4.4 million was primarily due to cash used for repurchases of our common stock.
+We maintain a portion of our cash and cash equivalents in Renminbis, a Chinese currency, at our operations in China; therefore, changes in the exchange rates have an impact on our cash balances.
+Our working capital was \$65.6 million as of March 31, 2022 and \$65.8 million as of September 30, 2021.
+The slight decrease in working capital occurred primarily due to increases in inventory balances and related accounts payable in preparation to meet our shipment schedules for the next four quarters.
+We expect working capital to increase in the third quarter of 2022 following the closing of the sale-leaseback of our Billerica, Massachusetts facility, resulting in a net cash inflow of approximately \$15 million to \$16 million, after repayment of the existing mortgage and settlement of related sale expenses.
+Our ratio of current assets to current liabilities was 4.1:1 as of March 31, 2022, and 5.4:1 as of September 30, 2021.